190n/werewolf/db.md

         card1 and card2 are either a single digit (0, 1, 2; index into center) or a player ID. precedence is a number. swaps are evaluated in ascending order based on `order`.
 - `games:{gameId}:waiting`
     - set of player IDs that can't take action yet (e.g. insomniac)
+- `games:{gameId}:config:discussionLength`
+    - length of the discussion, in seconds
+- `discussionEndTimes`
+    - hash mapping game ID to UNIX timestamp (in seconds) when that game's discussion will end